codevise/pageflow/doc/creating_widget_types.md

 ## Advanced Options

-### Excluding Widgets from Being Rendered in the Editor
+### Excluding Widgets from Being Rendered in certain Scopes

-Some widgets do not make sense in the context of the editor, i.e. analytics snippets.
-Simply override `enabled_in_editor?` inside your widget type and return false.
+Some widgets do not make sense in the context of the editor or the preview, i.e. analytics snippets.
+Simply override `enabled_in_editor?` or `enabled_in_preview?` inside your widget type and return `false`.

     module Pageflow
       module MyAnalytics